 When I was a kid I loved to play on the teeter-totter during recess.
-This toy, which is simply a plank resting atop a fulcrum, allowed you to teeter high up into the air and then totter all the way back to earth ((That’s simply my assessment of the verbs; their directional imperatives remain open to debate.
-If one insisted that the upward motion was in fact the tottering, while the lowering deserved to be called teetering, I don’t suppose I’d have any ground (…) to argue from.)).
+This toy, which is simply a plank resting atop a fulcrum, allowed you to teeter high up into the air and then totter all the way back to earth That’s simply my assessment of the verbs; their directional imperatives remain open to debate.
+If one insisted that the upward motion was in fact the tottering, while the lowering … Continue reading.
 It worked great and was good for hours of fun as long as the person at the opposite end of the plank was of comparable weight.
 But put someone way too heavy on one end—someone like a big fat golden headed tubby-tub named Donald—and not only were you stuck up in the air, but the fun quickly ended.
-You’d passed the tipping point, which was a good and early life lesson in the reality that all of us teeter until eventually we totter. ((I’m now switching those directional imperatives because it sounds better to me this way; if any burgeoning linguists out there want to quibble, may I recommend you contact an authority much higher than I.))
+You’d passed the tipping point, which was a good and early life lesson in the reality that all of us teeter until eventually we totter.
+I’m now switching those directional imperatives because it sounds better to me this way; if any burgeoning linguists out there want to quibble, may I recommend you contact an authority much … Continue reading

 As the Stormy Daniels affair (…) continues to unfold, it’s curious to consider where the tipping point of Melania Trump is located.
 What we as a public know all too publicly about her hubby Donald is known exponentially more intimately and indisputably by Melania.
 To wit: she choose to marry a twice-divorced, incontestably-renowned creep 24-years older than her; she didn’t raise a peep when he prattled lasciviously to Howard Stern and other shock jocks about the licenses he took with women; she chose to say nothing in response to Ivana Trump’s claims of being assaulted and raped by her then-husband Donald; she didn’t publicly bat a single styled eyelash when the Access Hollywood tapes came out and ol’Billy Bush giggled along to Donald’s pussy-grabbing prowess; she’s never taken a public position on the multitude of women who have accused DT of sexual harassment, a string of accusations whose threads first began to unspool in the 80’s.
 (We’re not going to dwell on the fact that she also chooses to have sex with the man, which is just… ugh.)